HandsomePhil/porkcraft/README.md

 1. Select the rarity of the item you want to list for auction.
 2. Input the vendor price of the item.
 3. Press calculate.
-4. List value for the item on the Auction house to receive maximum value profit.
+4. List value for the item on the Auction house to receive maximum value.
 5. Profit!